Chudbrochil/Personal-Repo/README.md

 ----------------------------------------------------------------------------------------------------

 Hello, my name is Anthony Galczak.
-I am a Computer Science and Mathematics student at the University of New Mexico.
+I am a Computer Science and Mathematics student at the University of New Mexico graduating in Spring 2019.
 I have worked as an intern at Sandia National Labs since September 2015.
 I was previously an IT consultant for Mintz Infotech as well as technical support at T-Mobile and Charter Communications.

-Fall 2018 UNM Schedule:
+Spring 2019 UNM Schedule:

-MATH 401 - Advanced Calculus I
+CS 375 - Introduction to Numerical Computing

-MATH 464 - Applied Matrix Theory
+CS 460 - Software Engineering

-CS 591 - Advanced Neural Networks
+MATH 312 - Partial Differential Equations

-CS 481 - Computer Operating Systems
+MATH 313 - Complex Variables

-CS 529 - Machine Learning
+MATH 317 - Elementary Combinatorics

 ## CNM ##
 This directory corresponds to the classes I took at Central New Mexico College where I obtained an AAS in Computer Information Systems with a concentration in Computer Programming.
 I also acquired a multitude of other degrees and certificates at CNM, but the CIS degree is most relevant to my career and git repo.
 I formally graduated from CNM in Fall 2016 with honors (3.9 GPA).